 Our By-Laws provide that directors be elected at each Annual Meeting of Shareholders.
 Pursuant to such By-Laws, our Board has fixed the number of directors to be elected at this year's meeting at eight.
 Each of the eight nominees for director designated below is presently a director of the Company.
 It is expected that each of these nominees will be able to serve, but if any such nominee is unable to serve for any reason, the proxies reserve discretion to vote or refrain from voting for a substitute nominee or nominees, unless the number of directors constituting the full Board is reduced.
-All of our directors serve terms of one year or until the election of their respective successors.
+The terms of all of our directors expire at the next annual meeting of shareholders or until their successors are elected and qualified.